tiny-pilot/style-guides/README.md

 # style-guides

-This page defines TinyPilot's coding conventions for various programming languages.
+This page defines TinyPilot's conventions for various programming languages.

+TinyPilot team members and contributors should follow these conventions when contributing to any TinyPilot-owned repository.

 ## General